Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-\subsubsection{\class{S}-Types}
+\subsubsection{\class{S}-types}

-While the \class{C} has been split into subclasses since early taxonomic efforts \citep{1982Sci...216.1405G,1984PhDT.........3T}, the \class{S}-class was not divided until \citet{2002Icar..158..146B} as the silicaceous surfaces are particularly subject to changes in slope and band structure induced by phase-angle effects \citep{2012Icar..220...36S} as well as space weathering \citep{SpectralAlteraStrazz2005}.
+While class \class{C} has been split into subclasses since early taxonomic efforts \citep{1982Sci...216.1405G,1984PhDT.........3T}, the \class{S}-class was not divided until \citet{2002Icar..158..146B} as the silicaceous surfaces are particularly subject to changes in slope and band structure induced by phase-angle effects \citep{2012Icar..220...36S} and space weathering \citep{SpectralAlteraStrazz2005}.

-The Bus-DeMeo system accounts for the these effects by subtracting the spectral slope before classification, however, as outlined in previous sections, the partial observations prevent us from applying the method this taxonomy.
-Instead, we rely on the interpretation of the latent components to serve as vectors in the compositional analysis of the \class{S}-types, while detailed compositional analysis should rely on in-depth band analysis and spectral modelling.
+The Bus-DeMeo system accounts for these effects by subtracting the spectral slope before classification; however, as outlined in previous sections, the partial observations prevent us from applying this taxonomy.
+Instead, we rely on the interpretation of the latent components to serve as vectors in the compositional analysis of the \class{S}-types.

-As \class{S}-types make up the largest fraction of the input data, the latent components are trained most on the variations within this class.
-The second and third component both resemble pyroxene as this mineral dominates the \class{S}-class, in addition to the large contribution in terms of variance provided by the \class{V}-types.
-The first component resembles the slope, hence, we can approximate the vector of space weathering within the \class{S}-complex with it \citep[\eg][]{ModelingAsteroBrunet2006}. \class{S}-types denoted with the \class{w}-suffix for ``weathered" in the Bus-DeMeo system exhibit larger $z_1$-scores than their class siblings with fresh surfaces.
-The degeneracy between a weathered \class{S}-type and an olivine-rich \class{S}-types (\class{Sa} in the Bus-DeMeo system) which is redder by mineralogy rather than by surface alteration is resolved in the third and fourth latent component, which separates the pyroxene-olivine composition of objects.
+The second and third latent components both resemble pyroxene as this mineral dominates the \class{S}-class, in addition to the large contribution in terms of variance provided by the \class{V}-types.
+The first component resembles the slope, hence we can approximate the vector of space weathering within the \class{S}-complex with it \citep[\eg][]{ModelingAsteroBrunet2006}. \class{S}-types denoted with the \class{w}-suffix for weathered in the Bus-DeMeo system exhibit higher $z_1$ scores than their class siblings with fresh surfaces.
+The degeneracy between a weathered \class{S}-type and an olivine-rich \class{S}-type (\class{Sa} in the Bus-DeMeo system), which is redder by mineralogy rather than by surface alteration, is resolved in the third and fourth latent component, which separates the pyroxene-olivine composition of objects.